voken1/docs/guide/how_to_join_the_whitelist.rst

 .. _how_to_join_the_whitelist:

-Hot to join the whitelist
+How to join the whitelist
 =========================

 - Is there a friend told you about Vision Network, :ref:`voken`, and :ref:`voken2_sale`?